QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 well as from chapter 19 of {cite}`Ljungqvist2012`.

 In addition, we'll use ideas from linear-quadratic dynamic programming described in  [Linear Quadratic Control](https://python-intro.quantecon.org/lqcontrol.html) as applied to Ramsey problems in {doc}`Stackelberg problems <dyn_stack>`.

-We  specify the model in a way that allows us to use linear-quadratic dynamic programming to compute an optimal government plan under the Stackelberg timing protocol in which a government chooses an infinite sequence of money supply growth rates once and for all at time
+We  specify model fundamentals  in  ways that allow us to use linear-quadratic discounted dynamic programming to compute an optimal government plan under each of our timing protocols.
-$0$.

 We'll start with some imports: